Transcript of Sold a Story E5: The Company

 This is Dan Tobin.
 He worked in educational publishing for decades.

-This is Episode 5 of Sold a Story, a podcast from American Public Media.
+This is Episode 5 of Sold a Story, a podcast from APM Reports.
 I’m Emily Hanford.

 In Episode 1, I told you that in this podcast we would be focusing on four authors and the company that publishes their work.
 Heinemann is that company.